hucancode/concurrency/README.md

 **Second fastest blur processing** at 25 ms with SIMD optimization.
 Highest I/O overhead (302 ms) results in 327.5 ms total time.

 #### Go (async)
-Slowest blur processing (144 ms) and massive I/O overhead (570 ms).
-Total time of 714 ms is over 11x slower than Rust
+Slowest compiled language blur processing (144 ms) and massive I/O overhead (570 ms).
+Total time of 714 ms is over 11x slower than Rust.

+#### Python (threads)
+No comment.
+Only serve as a reference point for comparison

 ## And The Winner Is